Posts

 Image

 🔥 A Surname Is a Brand A man’s last name is not just something he signs at the bottom of paperwork.
 It’s not just what’s printed on a birth certificate.
 It’s a brand.
 And I don’t mean that in some shallow, social media, logo-and-marketing kind of way.
 I mean it in the deepest sense—reputation, legacy, identity, and trajectory.
-Your last name is what your children walk into rooms carrying… before they even open their mouths. ----- I heard NBA veteran Gilbert Arenas say something that stuck with me—that a father’s name is a brand, and that tearing that brand down hurts the children more than anybody.
+Your last name is what your children walk into rooms carrying… before they even open their mouths.
+I heard NBA veteran Gilbert Arenas say something that stuck with me—that a father’s name is a brand, and that tearing that brand down hurts the children more than anybody.
 He was right.
 But I want to take it further.
-Because for some of us, that name was built through struggle, through survival, through transformation. --- My name—Ashaheed—means something.
+Because for some of us, that name was built through struggle, through survival, through transformation.
+My name— Ashaheed —means something.
 It means witness.
 Not just someone who sees… but someone who testifies.
 Someone who stands in truth, even when that truth is inconvenient, uncomfortable, or contested.
-A witness doesn’t get to rewrite the s...
+A witness doesn’t get to rewrite the story bas...

 THE MOST EVIL RECORD